 The official discourse of imperial entrances and visits depends on the way the monarch projects his descent to the subjects.
 There are differences in this respect between different emperors in different epochs.
-The imperial journeys and entrances of Joseph II between 1768-1788 are under the badge of political pragmatism, the need to solve various administrative, economic, military cases on the spot whereas the journeys of Francis I in 1817 were somptuous entrances as "he was used to the pomp of daily receptions."
-On his journey in 1773 Joseph II is only accompanied by Duke Albert, Laudon and Nostitz and a few generals whereas Francis I enters Transylvania in 1817 with a great escort in 21 carriages and coaches, some 70 people such as the Lord Chamberlain and the Empress's ladies-in-waiting, marking a representation of the complex and pompous royal power.
+The imperial journeys and entrances of Joseph II, between 1768-1788 are under the badge of political pragmatism, the need to solve various administrative, economic, military cases on the spot, whereas the journeys of Francis I in 1817 were somptuous entrances as "he was used to the pomp of daily receptions."56 On his journey in 1773 Joseph II is only accompanied by Duke Albert, Laudon and Nostitz and a few generals57 whereas Francis I enters Transylvania in 1817 with a great escort in 21 carriages and coaches, some 70 people, such as the Lord Chamberlain and the Empress's ladies-in-waiting, marking a representation of the complex and pompous royal power.58

-The journeys (Hofreisen) which had as their aim the solution of certain state problems.
-His royal entrances were under the badge of attempts at getting acquainted with the situation of imperial provinces.
+The journey of Joseph II incorporates the data of the so-called Aulic journeys (Hofreisen) which had as their aim the solution of certain state problems.
+His royal entrances were impacted by attempts at getting acquainted with the situation of imperial provinces.
 The discourse of this entrance transmits a concrete message.
-Thus, in a letter written in Cluj on 26 June 1773 to his confidant Lacy, President of the Aulic War Council, the Emperor says: "I travel, see things, inform myself and make notes.
-This will be useful later on... and I do not mind that it takes me time to instruct myself and learn".
-The Emperor presents by these words his own royal entrances, not as a display of power but as a
+Thus, in a letter written in Cluj, on 26 June 1773 to his confidant Lacy, President of the Aulic War Council, the Emperor says: "I travel, see things, inform myself and make notes.
+This will be useful later on [...] and I do not mind that it takes me time to instruct myself and learn."59 The Emperor presents by these words his own royal entrances, not as a display of power but as a search for it in the space and communities of the Empire, a discovery of this power disseminated in the realities of the Empire.
+His royal entrances are atypical, therefore they are continuously postponed royal entrances.